nathancarter/weblurch/doc/plan.md

 Create tests in the [`DOMEditTracker` spec]( domedittracker-spec.litcoffe.html) for the following features.
- * Undo/redo stack pointer stays at end of stack as new actions are completed.
  * If stack pointer is set to middle/start of stack and an edit action performed, the stack is appropriately truncated.
  * `canUndo` method returns true if and only if the stack